Ian Page (singer)

-Ian Page (born 19 June 1960) is a British musician, author, and vocalist in the band Secret Affair.
+Ian Page (born 19 June 1960) is a British musician, gamebook author, and vocalist in the band Secret Affair.

 Career

 Teaming up with guitarist David Cairns while at school, Ian Page formed power pop/punk band New Hearts and signed to CBS Records in 1977, releasing two singles and touring with the Jam before the demise of the New Hearts in 1978.

 Continuing to work with Cairns and forming Secret Affair, the two songwriters spent the second half of 1978 writing songs that would form the basis of the first two Secret Affair albums.
 Page sang lead vocals in the group and is also credited as the band's trumpeter and keyboardist on the sleeve of their first album, Glory Boys.
 In a period of a little over two years, the band posted five releases in the UK Singles Chart, and released three albums.
 The debut single "Time for Action" sold 198,000 copies and reached number 13 in the UK Singles Chart in 1979, giving them their highest chart position.
 Lesser chart success followed with "Let Your Heart Dance", "My World" and "Sound of Confusion".

 Secret Affair regularly appeared on UK television show Top of the Pops and were cover stars of many UK magazines, including New Musical Express, Sounds and Smash Hits.
 Likened to Jimmy Pursey, Ian Page was often asked to appear on UK television programmes, although his opinionated views sometimes alienated as many potential fans as they won over.

 After the split of Secret Affair in 1982, Page released two solo singles – "Too Young" and "Unity Street" – under the name of Ian Page and Bop before leaving music.
 In his lyrics he had often railed against the music industry and his decision to quit the business was borne out of the same frustration.

 By the mid-1980s, he turned fantasy author, and wrote a series of spin-off books in the Lone Wolf universe titled The World of Lone Wolf.